OmniVirt/OmniVirtAdNetwork-Android-Example/README.md

 ### Callback

-When the state of VRAd has been changed, `onAdStatusChanged` will be called with the new state in the parameter.
+When the state of VRAd has been changed, `onAdStatusChanged` callback function will be called with the new state in the parameter.
 There are different 5 states in total.

 - **AdState.Loading** - Ad is being loaded in the background.